jakedcook/jakedcook/README.md

 ## About Me

-- Pursuing a Bachelor of Science in Data Science from Indiana University - Indianapolis.
-May 2025 Graduation
+🎓 Recent B.S.
+Data Science graduate from Indiana University Indianapolis (May 2025)
-- Graduated Most Improved in class from SMU Data Science Bootcamp - 2020
-- Strong Mathematics background
+📊 SMU Data Science Bootcamp alum – awarded "We Never Stop Improving" Core Value Award (2020)
-- Proficient in Python, SQL, R
+💡 Aspiring Data Engineer with a strong foundation in Python, SQL, and data pipelines
-- Versed in Excel
+🛠️ Experienced with R, Tableau, Flask, PostgreSQL, and dashboard development
+🔄 Currently expanding skills in PySpark, AWS, and distributed systems
+📁 Explore my pinned projects for live dashboards, machine learning models, and ETL workflows

 <!--
 **jakedcook/jakedcook** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.